What makes SilverSneakers classes so special: They’re led by supportive instructors who are trained in senior fitness.

 Already had a fall?
 Ask your doctor these questions to help you recover after a fall-related injury.

 Our Instructors Know: How to Tweak Exercises to Prevent Injury

-Some workouts put older adults at greater risk of injury than the general population.
-SilverSneakers instructors are given specific exercise recommendations to avoid sprains, strains, and other issues.
+Some workouts put older adults at greater risk of injury.
+SilverSneakers instructors learn specific exercise recommendations to help you avoid sprains, strains, and other issues.

-For example, when you’re working out in a seated position, your instructor will ensure you don’t bend too far forward or back because that can cause lower back pain.
-And they’ll skip any movement that places the head below the heart for a prolonged period of time because that can cause a drop in blood pressure and dizziness.
+For example, when you’re exercising in a seated position, your instructors will ensure you don’t bend too far forward or back so you don’t cause pain in your lower back.
+And they’ll skip any movement that places the head below the heart for a prolonged period of time, which can lead to dizziness.

-In addition, when you do exercises that involve the hips or shoulders, your instructor will lower the number of repetitions to reduce your risk of injury.
+In addition, when you do exercises that involves your shoulders or hips, you’ll do fewer repetitions to lower your risk of injury.

-Our Instructors Know: How to Put a Smile on Your Face
+Our Instructors Know: How to Spark a Love for Fitness

-“The friendly and supportive tone our instructors bring to every class,” says Logue, “truly sets them apart from other personal trainers.”
+“The friendly and supportive tone our instructors bring to every class truly sets them apart from other trainers,” Logue says.

 Already a member?
 Get your SilverSneakers member ID and exclusive content by logging in to or creating your online account here.